Regulations

 3. Competition format

-The contest will take place during one single day.
+The contest will take place annually during one single day.

 The contest will consist of four tasks.